chriswyatt1/Protein_blast_and_taxonomy/README.md

 - You must be on a unix machine (mac, linux etc.) or cluster.
 - Have Nextflow installed (https://www.nextflow.io/docs/latest/getstarted.html).
 - You must have at least 125GB of space to run this workflow, as the blast DB is this size.
-- LOCAL (option): requires Docker (https://docs.docker.com/get-docker/; then login).
+- LOCAL (option 1 or next option): requires Docker (https://docs.docker.com/get-docker/; then login).
-- SUNGRID ENGINE (option): requires Singularity (https://sylabs.io/guides/3.0/user-guide/installation.html).
+- SUNGRID ENGINE ( option2 or previous option): requires Singularity (https://sylabs.io/guides/3.0/user-guide/installation.html).
 Normally already on the HPC Sun Grid Engine clusters.
 - Git (optional) (https://github.com/git-guides/install-git).
 SO you can git clone the repo

 # Setting up